tanweijie123/CS3219_Sandbox/Task_A/A2/README.md

 ![dd_enablekube](docs/dd_enablekube.png)
 1. Next, check that your kubernetes is using the `docker-desktop` environment.
 You can do this by entering `kubectl config use-context docker-desktop`.
 ![kube_usedd](docs/kube_usedd.png)
 1. Build the docker image that you want to use for kubernetes.
-In this example, I will use the webserver image I used for [Task A1](https://github.com/tanweijie123/CS3219_Sandbox/tree/main/Task_A/A1/webserver).
-Run `docker build <directory_of_Dockerfile> -t my-static-web`
+In this example, I will be using a simple webserver found in `./webserver/` directory.
+Run `docker build ./webserver/ -t my-static-web` to build the docker image, and name it `my-static-web`.
 ![docker_build](docs/docker_build.png)
 1. Once the build is complete, execute `kubectl apply -f ./deployment-service.yml` to setup kubernetes configuration.
 Verify that you have 3 running pods for the `webserver-service` service.
 You should also note that port 31111 is exposed due to the `deployment-service.yml` configuration.
 ![kube_yml](docs/kube_yml.png)